 Although you can’t go inside the Matthias Corvinus House as it is used by the Design and the Fine Arts University of Cluj-Napoca, you can admire it from the outside!
 There are also 2 plaques that commemorate the importance of this building!

-8. Relax in Central Park and catch a sunset from Cetatuia Park
+8. Relax in Central Park/ catch a sunset in Cetatuia Park

 Known as one of the first public spaces for relaxation in Eastern Europe, the Central Park (or Parcul Central) is set north of Someșul Mic River and south of the Cluj Arena.